sanyi0411/django_notes/README.md

         return HttpResponse('response to GET request')

     def post(self, request):
-        # <logic to process POST request>
+        # logic to process POST request
         return HttpResponse('response to POST request')
 ```

 ### Routing

 The ```urls.py``` file:
- - mapping a view function to a URL
+ - contains mapping view functions to a URLs
  - it is good practice to create a ```urls.py``` in the app folder and include it in the project's ```urls.py```.
 This way the respective URLs for an app are clustered
     - in this case create a ```urls.py``` in the ```myapp``` folder
  - when a user makes a request, it is first handled by the ```urls.py``` at the project level